Research: Education by Design

 And most relevant to us: Education.

 Which is why I prefer to call myself an educational designer (rather than educational researcher).
 I see the world through the lens of design.
-Everything in the world around me, education, parenting, research, to me are enriched by taking on this perspective.
+Everything in the world around me, education, parenting, research, to me are enriched by taking on this perspective: a design lens as it were.

 Everything in education is designed (one can argue whether this is intentional or not or whether the outcomes are the ones we want/like) but the broader point is that there is nothing “natural” about the systems of education we have around us.
 They are constructed by us, by humans.
 Whether the idea of the curriculum or seat-time, learning metrics or the idea of problem-based learning, or the idea of school, these are all human creations, structures adapted for some purpose (to quote Perkins and his definition of design).